FransBouma/ShaderToggler/README.md

 It's mainly for 64bit reshade.
 There's a 32bit version in the releases, but it's not actively maintained/tested.

 ## How to use
-Place the `ShaderToggler.addon` in the same folder as the Reshade 5.1+ dll, which is usually the folder with the game exe.
+Place the `ShaderToggler.addon` in the same folder as where the game exe is located.
+This is in most cases the same folder as where the Reshade 5.1+ dll is located.
+Only for games which use Vulkan, the Reshade dll is likely elsewhere.
+For Unreal Engine powered games there might be two game exe's: one in the game's installation folder, and one in a folder deeper into that folder, e.g.
+`GameName\Binaries\Win64\GameName-Win64-Shipping.exe`; the shader toggler addon has to be in that second folder, in our example:
+`GameName\Binaries\Win64`.
+Reshade has to be placed in that folder as well.

 Be sure to use the Reshade version which supports Addons (so the unsigned version).
 When you start your game, the `Addons` tab in the Reshade gui should show the ShaderToggler information and controls.